-In an interesting research study, chiropractor Dr. Jaidan Mays compared the effects of Edublox training versus Edublox training combined with cervical spinal manipulative therapy on visual memory and visual sequential memory.
+In a research study, chiropractor Dr. Jaidan Mays compared the effects of Edublox training versus Edublox training combined with cervical spinal manipulative therapy on visual memory and visual sequential memory.

-Mays hypothesized that cervical adjustment therapy results in augmented cerebral blood flow, which positively impacts cognitive brain functions.
+Mays hypothesized that cervical adjustment therapy results in augmented cerebral blood flow, positively impacting cognitive brain functions.

-Thirty-four Grade 5, 6 and 7 students from an inner city school participated in Mays’s study.
-Two sub-tests of the Test of Visual Perceptual Skills were used to assess the visual memory and visual sequential memory of the students.
-They were then divided into two equal groups, and were trained by an Edublox tutor for 22.5 hours over a period of five days.
+Thirty-four Grade 5, 6, and 7 students from an inner city school participated in Mays’s study.
+Two sub-tests of the Test of Visual Perceptual Skills were used to assess the students’ visual memory and visual sequential memory.
+They were then divided into two equal groups and trained by an Edublox tutor for 22.5 hours for five days.
 A holistic Edublox program was followed, which included auditory and reading exercises.
-The Edublox and Adjustment Group also received cervical adjustment therapy every morning for the five-day period.
-The assessment was repeated after the five days.
+The Edublox and Adjustment Group also received cervical adjustment therapy every morning.
+The Visual Perceptual Skills assessment was repeated after five days.

 The mean Visual Sequential Memory score of the Edublox Group improved by 1.5 years (from 6.6 to 8.1 years); the mean score of the Edublox and Adjustment Group decreased by 0.6 years (from 8.5 to 7.9 years).

 These results do not confirm the theory.
-Rather, the research suggests that the opposing view may be correct, i.e. that cervical adjustment therapy results in lower cerebral blood flow which negatively impacts cognitive brain functions.
-These aforementioned results do, however, confirm the power of Edublox programs to improve visual memory and change the lives of children for the better.
+Instead, the research suggests that the opposing view may be correct, i.e., cervical adjustment therapy results in lower cerebral blood flow, negatively impacting cognitive brain functions.
+These results mentioned above, however, confirm the power of Edublox programs to improve visual memory and change the lives of children for the better.